 Satisfaction Metrics and scales available in Nicereply

-Nicereply offers 3 proven methodologies based on proper scientific research - CSAT, CES 2.0 and NPS.
+Nicereply offers 3 proven methodologies based on proper scientific research - CSAT, CES 2.0, and NPS.
 There are multiple rating scales stemming from these metrics that you can use.
-This article will provide you with basic overview of metrics and scales in Nicereply.
+This article will provide you with a basic overview of metrics and scales in Nicereply.

 Customer Satisfaction Score (CSAT)

 Measuring customer satisfaction means having a better idea of what works to keep customers satisfied – and what leaves them unhappy.
 This way you’ll know what to keep up and what to fix.

 You’ll also be able to gauge the performance of not just support generally, but specific teams and individuals as well.

 Customers will receive a survey asking if they were happy or satisfied with the service they received, which they can respond positively or negatively to.
 The customer chooses their response on a scale from bad (or not satisfied) to good (or satisfied).